KelvinTegelaar/CIPP/docs/user/updating/index.md

 - Select Fetch and Merge
 - Go to the Azure Portal
 - Go to your CIPP resource group
-- Select the Azure Function
+- Select the Azure Function App
 - Select "Deployment Center"
 - Select Sync.